Cross Colours: History

 Cross Colours was the brainchild of Carl Jones the entrepreneur who studied fashion at Otis Parson's School of Design and Trade Technical College in Los Angeles, then worked in various fashion enterprises before starting his own T-shirt company.

 He eventually started a company called Surf Fetish, which rode the wave of beachwear trends.
 He also hired Thomas Walker, a graphic designer who would eventually become vice president of Cross Colours.
 For Jones, Cross Colours was a way to broadcast political and social messages-such as denouncing gangs or calling for racial unity-to the African American community, and eventually other communities as the clothes' popularity spread.

 The label, whose baseball caps, baggy jeans, and message-bearing T-shirts were to prove influential, also introduced such future designers as Karl Kani.

 The brand was overly dependent on sales through one national chain Merry-Go-Round.
 Cross Colours was hit hard by the retailers over expansion and bankruptcy.

 In 2014 Cross Colours made a fresh start as a multistyle street fashion label.
 Cross Colours does not specifically target the African-American youth but targets a broader multicultural group.
 The original mission, to make clothes without prejudice, was incorporated into a broader mission.

-As of 2013, Mark Thomann (CEO of River West Brands) owns the registered Cross Colours trademark.
+The brand is currently owned and operated by its original founders Carl Jones and TJ Walker.